bbookman/AI_summarize/src/templates/journal.md

 OPTIONAL
 ### Medical Consultation:

+CRITICAL: Only include the "### Medical Consultation:" header and the following content IF a medical visit (doctor, dentist, or any medical professional) is detected in the day's transcript.
+If no medical visit is detected, OMIT THIS ENTIRE "Medical Consultation" SECTION, including its header

-Triogger: A medical visit includes a visit to a doctor, dentist, or any medical professional.
+Trigger: A medical visit includes a visit to a doctor, dentist, or any medical professional.
 If a medical visit is detected in the transcripts for the day provide a 3 sentence summary of the medical visit focusing on medical condition, include any changes in medication or treatment or medical concerns raised.
 Mark Armitage is my primary doctor.

 Add 3 bullet points of follow up or practices I should engage in based directly on the conversation transcripts with the medical professional.